stefano7-7/Project03_46W38/README.md

 # Project03_46W38
 Wind power forecasting by machine learning
-This project is released under the MIT License.
+This project is released under the MIT License
 Author: Stefano Dal Broi

 ## Input data
 Dataset of **wind and power hourly data from 4 turbine sites**